KMJ (AM)

 KMJ (580 kHz) is a commercial AM radio station in Fresno, California.
 It airs a news/talk radio format, and simulcasts with sister station KMJ-FM.
 Owned by Cumulus Media, the studios and offices are located at the Radio City building on Shaw Avenue in North Fresno.

 The transmitter site is in Orange Cove, California, on East American Avenue at Cove Road.
 While AM 580 is a regional broadcast frequency, the station is powered at 50,000 watts, the highest power for an AM station permitted by the Federal Communications Commission (FCC).
 To protect other stations on AM 580, KMJ uses a four-tower array directional antenna.
 The signal covers most of Central California and reaches into the Bay Area, Sacramento and Bakersfield.
 KMJ is Central California's primary entry point station in the Emergency Alert System.
+The 4 towers aimed at an azimuth of 268° sends the signal nicely over Fresno despite the towers being some way away from the city.
+The towers are some of the tallest in USA at 256M.

 Programming

 KMJ-AM-FM focus primarily on locally produced talk programming and news on weekdays.
 Mornings begin with an agricultural news hour, followed by "Fresno's Morning News", a three-hour block of news, sports, traffic and weather.
 Middays and afternoons feature local talk hosts.
 Several nationally syndicated programs are carried at night, including Mark Levin, Armstrong & Getty, Red Eye Radio and America in The Morning from Westwood One, a subsidiary of Cumulus Media, the parent company of KMJ-AM-FM.

 Weekends feature shows on money, health, real estate, auto repair and dining.
 Some shows are paid brokered programming.
 Weekend hosts include Chris Plante, Chad Benson and Ric Edelman.
 Local newscasters are heard at the beginning of most hours, with Fox News Radio carried at night.